 A student, whether or not enrolled in school, may be referred for a special education evaluation by parents, district staff or other persons knowledgeable about the student.
-Each building principal will designate a person responsible for ensuring that district staff understands the referral process <a href="mailto:and-mailto:and
+Each building principal will designate a person responsible for ensuring that district staff understands the referral process and maintain the availability of the district's optional referral form.
+Referrals are required to be in writing unless the person referring is unable to write and/or communicate orally.
+A person who makes a referral orally must be provided with the optional district referral form in the requestor's native language and offered assistance in completing the referral with the support of a qualified interpreter when needed to.